abhish3k-11/JustResume/README.md

 - Front end of the project:

   - Landing Page
   - Team Page
   - Templates Page
   - Login Page
   - Details Page

 - Back end of the project:

-Basically a form that takes in the details of a person, feeds the data to our latex file and creates the resume
+  - Basically a form that takes in the details of a person, feeds the data to our latex file and creates the resume Donation using patreon,razorpay and stripe

+  - Download options

 <a href = "http://www.pclubsummerofcode.in/"><h3 align= "center"><b> PClub Summer of Code </b></h3></a>